unicef/kindly-website/README.md

 This repository contains both software and content, and a different license applies to each.

-* Software included in this repository is licensed under the [MIT License](LICENSE).
+* **Software** included in this repository is licensed under the [MIT License](LICENSE).
 Please note that this license only applies to the software used to create Kindly public website, and a different software license applies to the software that Kindly runs.
-Refer to [unicef/kindly](https://github.com/unicef/kindly] for additional information.
+Refer to [unicef/kindly](https://github.com/unicef/kindly) for additional information.
-* Content included in this repository is licenses under the [Creative Commons Attribution-ShareAlike 4.0](LICENSE.content.md)
+* **Content** included in this repository is licenses under the [Creative Commons Attribution-ShareAlike 4.0](LICENSE.content.md)